shan-2000/Sample_Attendance/req/readme.md

 # ATTENDANCE AUTOMATION USING PYTHON:

 # INTRODUCTION :

+* An attendance management system is a technique for keeping track of your employees' working hours.
+You can do that by using tracking software, spreadsheets, punching time cards, and more.
-An automatic attendance system is an educational ERP system that records the students' attendance in an institution.
+* An automatic attendance system is an educational ERP system that records the students' attendance in an institution.
 Unlike the conventional attendance system, the automatic attendance software enables the faculty to record, store, and monitor students' attendance history & manage the classroom efficiently.
-If you’re a business that believes your employees are your most precious asset, then you’ll do everything in your power to make sure their work informs how your business operates.
-Tracking employee time and attendance is one of the best tools in your toolbox for improving productivity and efficiency.
+* If you’re a business that believes your employees are your most precious asset, then you’ll do everything in your power to make sure their work informs how your business operates.
+* Tracking employee time and attendance is one of the best tools in your toolbox for improving productivity and efficiency.
 Gone are manual timekeeping systems that are prone to tedious timesheet review and payroll errors.
-Today’s modern companies are using advancements in timekeeping technology to keep track of employees’ work hours and are taking advantage of the benefits of time and attendance management systems to take their businesses to the next level.
+* Today’s modern companies are using advancements in timekeeping technology to keep track of employees’ work hours and are taking advantage of the benefits of time and attendance management systems to take their businesses to the next level.

 ## Objective:
 ### - Goal of a project